richkuz/schema-tools/README.md

 - Accept script names with or without the `.painless` extension
 - Handle cases where the script doesn't exist gracefully

-### Generate a diff_output.txt for a given index

-The `diff_output.txt` is helpful to see schema change diffs across revisions when opening PRs.

-Run `rake 'schema:diff[products-3]'` to generate a new `diff_output.txt` file between the latest revision of `products-3` and the previous revision.

-Run `rake 'schema:diff[products-3/revisions/5]'` to generate a new `diff_output.txt` file between revision 5 of `products-3` and the previous revision.

-Running `rake schema:migrate` will also generate a `diff_output.txt` for each index it migrates.

 ### Apply a schema change to Staging and Production

 Run GitHub Actions for your branch to prepare a given environment.
 The actions use the  `migrate` task underneath.